drshahizan/BDM/assignment/ass1.md

 🌟 Hit star button to save this repo in your profile

-# Project 3: Web Responsive using Bootstrap
+# Assignment1: Data analysis using google sheets

 This assignment requires you to create a responsive website using the Bootstrap framework with a focus on Malaysian culture.
 The detailed instructions for this project: